About EqualityMaine

 1985

-MLGPA released a survey
+MLGPA released a survey.

-that measured the impact of violence and discrimination in LGBTQ+ Mainers’ lives.
+This survey measured the impact of violence and discrimination in LGBTQ+ Mainers’ lives.
 Sixty-seven percent of respondents said they had concealed their sexual orientation in order to avoid discrimination on the job; almost 30 percent had been fired or denied promotions because their bosses learned they were gay.
 Almost one-quarter of respondents had been denied service in a hotel or restaurant, and 54 percent had been victims of violence motivated by their sexual orientation.

 Clearly, the need for non-discrimination protections was real and urgent.